Schinzel/web-blocks/doc/thoughts.md

   - Error handling
   - Success handling
   - browser console logging
+- Make think internal?
+So is not exposed outside the JAR
 - Create a new public repo
 - Create a project that uses this framework and see if one can make it work.
   - Preferably on Heroku